eagerbeaver04/Sorting-finite-Turing-Tape/README.md

 After that:
  - Enter path to the input tape file.
  - Enter path to the output tape file
+ - Choose variant of app - to print input, sorted and output data, or not

 ### Configuration